11 Tips for Avoiding Seasickness on a Galapagos Cruise

 - Sunshine and fresh air

-Often times, the best thing you can do when you start to feel a little woozy is get out of a confined space and get some fresh air.
+Oftentimes, the best thing to do when you start to feel a little woozy is get out of a confined space and get some fresh air.
 It may feel like the last thing you want to do, but being stuck alone in a dimly lit cabin for hours on end while seasick is no fun.

 - Avoid others in your condition

 Being around other people who are seasick is a surefire way to feel worse.
-Avoid people who are talking about seasickness or other unpleasant things, and especially those who are actively “getting sick.”
-Also, it helps to avoid strong smells of any kind, even normally pleasant ones, like food or perfume.
+Avoid people who are talking about seasickness or other unpleasant things, and especially avoid those who are actively “getting sick.”
+Also, it helps to avoid strong smells of any kind, even normally pleasant ones, such as food or perfume.

 - Just do it